NLESC-JCER/run-cpp-on-web/js-webapp/README.md

 ## What we'll need

 OK, now that you're fully on board with this, let's get to it.
+Here's a list of what we need:

 1. Some C/C++ code to illustrate the process.
-We'll use some C++ code that implements the _Newton-Raphson_ root finding method (You remember Newton?
+For this, we'll use some C++ code that implements the _Newton-Raphson_ root finding method (You remember Newton?
 Quiet fellow, fabulous hair?
 Yes, him).
 Newton-Raphson is a so-called _root finding_ algorithm, i.e. a method to find the value of _x_ where it crosses _y_ for a given mathematical function.
 1. A program that can take our existing C/C++ code and compile it into a WebAssembly module.
 Modern browsers are able to run WebAssembly without loss of performance.
 For this, we'll use [Emscripten](https://emscripten.org/)'s ``emcc`` compiler, the most popular C++ to WebAssembly compiler of the bunch.